c-true/FsConnect/README.md

 FsConnect uses the _Microsoft.FlightSimulator.SimConnect_ .NET Framework library and the underlying native x64 _simconnect.dll_ library.
 These files are distributed via the Flight Simulator 2020 SDK, currently version 0.10.0, but are included for easy use.

 At the moment this project is intended as an easier to use wrapper than the current SimConnect for simple projects, creating a simpler C# programming model and reducing the need for repeated boiler plate code.

-Expect breaking changes.
+> NOTE: **Expect breaking changes and infrequent updates.**

 ## Additional information
 For more information about SimConnect and the Flight Simulator SDK see the [Microsoft Flight Simulator SDK site](